Parli/CanvasTest/README.md

 * If a client presses the `s` key, all lines that they have drawn up until that point should be saved, and not be removed when they disconnect.
 Any lines drawn by them *after* they saved should still be removed when they disconnect.

+* The server state does not need to persist if the server is restarted.

-## Tips
+## Notes

 * Places to write your code have been marked in `server.js` and `public/index.js`

 * You can load `index.js` directly from the file system if you want to work on the client before building the server.

-* Please begin working on the challenge as soon as you receive it, and send it back to us as soon as you are done.
+* Please begin working on the task as soon as you receive it, and send it back to us as soon as you are done.

+* After you complete the task, we will ask you some follow up questions.

-* I will be available for the entire time you are working on the challenge to answer any questions you have.
+* I will be available for the entire time you are working on the task to answer any questions you have.
 AMAA, you can contact me through tmetler@gmail.com on hangouts or email.

 ## Documentation